SeanShubin/javascript-todo-samples/README.md

 - container-less deployment
 - require js
 - serving resources from the classpath
+- various styles of a "todo" application with test coverage and backed by a REST'ish data store

 Running the sample
 =

-Make sure you have java 8 installed.
-Why java 8?
-Because I work on this project in my own time, and in my own time I don't have to deal with archaic technology.
+Make sure you have java 8 installed
-Decide which port to use, for this example, I am assuming port 12345
+Decide which port to use.
+For example, for port 12345:

     mvn package
     java -jar server/target/server.jar 12345